-Alright, for all of you who love your drinks, a moderate use of alcohol has been associated with higher levels of HDL; the good cholesterol.
+Alright, for all of you who love your drinks, moderate use of alcohol has been associated with higher levels of HDL; the good cholesterol.
 But, the advantages of this are not strong enough to recommend alcohol consumption to anybody who does not drink already.
 Therefore, if you do not drink alcohol, please stay free of it and enjoy great health anyway.
 If you do drink alcohol, take it in very moderate quantities.
 This NHS guide can help you out with the recommended usage per week.
 Too much alcohol can cause serious health complications such as heart failure, strokes, liver cirrhosis, and high blood pressure.

 Finally, the most important step towards good health begins with clean eating.

-Study 365 can help you understand you and your family’s nutrition requirements.
+Study 365 can help you understand your and your family’s nutrition requirements.
 Take up our online nutrition courses that you can learn from home and become a nutritionist with a recognised qualification, that will make you proficient to even give diet plans to others in need!
-Not only will it help you stay healthy, it will help you build your career too!
-Courses:
+Not only will it help you stay healthy, but it will also help you build your career too!

 |The key to nutrition and wellness|